Tesla V3 Supercharger rollout begins in Europe

 Tesla’s 500-strong Supercharger network in Europe consist of 4,700 individual chargers across 24 countries.

-V3 Supercharging – which has evolved from the company’s grid-connected battery project in Australia – is expected to cut current charging times by as much as 50%.
+The arrival of V3 Supercharger technology was announced in the early stages of 2019.
+The technology – which has evolved from the company’s grid-connected battery project in Australia – is expected to cut current charging times by as much as 50%.

-Tesla has also announced a new On-Route Battery Warmup feature: now, when drivers navigate to a Supercharger, their vehicle will “intelligently heat the battery” so it arrives at an optimum temperature for charging.
+Tesla has also announced a new On-Route Battery Warmup feature, so when drivers navigate to a Supercharger, their vehicle will “intelligently heat the battery” so it arrives at an optimum temperature for charging.
 This alone will cut charging times by as much as 25%, the company claims.

-V3 Superchargers will come with a new type of cable (above, left) to replace the standard V2 cable (above, right), although owners should note that the plug shape remains the same.
+V3 Superchargers come with a new type of cable (above, left) to replace the standard V2 cable (above, right), although owners should note that the shape of the plug itself remains the same.

-Elsewhere, charging provider IONITY continues to roll out its 350kW fast-charging network across Europe.
-Speaking to DrivingElectric at the Geneva Motor Show, company CEO Michael Hajesch said 46 stations would be live in the UK by 2020.
+Meanwhile, charging provider IONITY continues to roll out its 350kW rapid-charging network across Europe.
+Speaking to DrivingElectric at the Geneva Motor Show in March 2019, company CEO Michael Hajesch said 46 stations would be live in the UK by 2020.